natt96z/cybersac/docs/source/BeginnerEasyCybersac.rst

    :width: 65%
    :align: center

 **Bitdefender:** packs a huge collection of security-centric features, among them password management, enhanced security for online transactions, ransomware protection, Active Do Not Track, and even a VPN.
 The default Quick Actions lets you launch a quick system, or vulnerability scan, open the VPN, and configure Safepay online protection.
-You can configure the product to add a feature such as the File Shredder or Wallet password manager in the main display, and you can swap out features you do not use much.
+You can configure the product to add a feature, such as, the File Shredder or Wallet password manager in the main display, and you can swap out features you do not use much.

 .. image:: https://raw.githubusercontent.com/natt96z/cybersac/main/docs/img/19.jpg